 Reporting your DoD Assessment Methodology score via SPRS

-Once you’ve generated your score, the new DFARS rules require your organization to maintain your current score in the SPRS, meaning the DoD self-assessment can be no more than three years old.
+Once you’ve generated your score, the new DFARS rules require your organization to maintain your current score in the SPRS, meaning the Basic DoD self-assessment can be no more than three years old.
 To get access to the SPRS website, your organization unfortunately must jump through some hoops.
 Your organization will need to: